“Come with me to a secluded spot and rest yourselves for awhile.” (Mark 6:31)

-In other words, the concept of some kind of royal family of "kings," (a heritage of physical bodies) as erroneously propagated by sectarian institutions, a deeper lineage existed between the Prophets: One of loving teachers who represented God, and their devoted students - who lovingly passed on the teachings they learned from their teacher.
+In other words, the concept of some kind of royal family of "kings," (a heritage of physical bodies) as erroneously propagated by some, a deeper lineage existed between the Prophets: One of the loving teachers who represented God, and their devoted students - who lovingly passed on the teachings they learned from their teacher.

 This transcends the concept of some kind of physical body birthright to spiritual knowledge - or being some kind of "chosen people" simply by what family one is born into.
 Would the Supreme Being really be this unfair?